sapegin/washingcode-book/manuscript/book.md

 }
 ```

-And now with a `.find()` method:
+And now with the `.find()` method:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];
 const foundName = names.find(name => name.startsWith('B'));
 ```

 In both cases I much prefer versions with array methods than with `for` loops.
-They are shorter and we’re not wasting half of the code on iteration mechanics.
+They are shorter and we’re not wasting half the code on iteration mechanics.

-### Implied semantic of array methods
+### Implied semantics of array methods

-Array methods aren’t just shorter and more readable, but each method has its own clear semantic:
+Array methods aren’t just shorter and more readable; each method has its own clear semantic:

 - `.map()` says we’re transforming an array into another array with the same number of elements;
 - `.find()` says we’re _finding_ a single element in an array;
 - `.some()` says we’re testing that the condition is true for _some_ array elements;
 - `.every()` says we’re testing that the condition is true for _every_ array element.

-Traditional loops don’t help you with understanding what the code is doing until you read the whole thing.
+Traditional loops don’t help with understanding what the code is doing until you read the whole thing.

-We’re separating “what” (our data) from “how” (how to loop over it).
-More than that we don’t have our implementation of the looping part of the “how”, only unique to our code part, that we’re passing as a callback function.
+We’re separating the “what” (our data) from the “how” (how to loop over it).
+More than that, with array methods we only need to worry about our data, which we’re passing in as a callback function.

-When you use array methods for all simple cases, traditional loops signals to the code reader, that something unusual is going on.
-And that’s good: you can use brain resources, saved on reading simple loops, to better understand complex ones.
+When you use array methods for all simple cases, traditional loops signal to the code reader that something unusual is going on.
+And that’s good: you can reserve brain resources for better understanding the unusual, more complex cases.

 ### Dealing with side effects

-Side effects make code harder to understand because you can no longer treat a function as a black box: a function with side effects isn’t just transforms input to output but can affect the environment in unpredictable way.
-Functions with side effects also hard to test because you’ll need to recreate the environment before each test and verify it after.
+Side effects make code harder to understand because you can no longer treat a function as a black box: a function with side effects doesn’t just transform input to output, but can affect the environment in unpredictable ways.
+Functions with side effects are also hard to test because you’ll need to recreate the environment before each test and verify it after.

-All, mentioned in the previous section, array methods, except `forEach`, imply that they don’t have side effects, and only return value is used.
-Using side effects in these methods will make code easy to misread because readers don’t expect to see side effects.
+All array methods mentioned in the previous section, with the exception of `.forEach()`, imply that they shouldn’t have side effects, and that only the return value will be used.
+Introducing any side effects into these methods would make code easy to misread since readers wouldn't expect to see them.

-`forEach` doesn’t return any value and it’s the right choice when you need side effects, when you really need them:
+`.forEach()` doesn’t return any value, and that’s the right choice for handling side effects when you really need them:

 ```js
 errors.forEach(error => {